YMSpektor/type-pubsub/README.md

 npm install type-pubsub reflect-metadata
 ```

 The `reflect-metadata` package is required to make the type reflection work.
-You must import it at the top of our entry file (before using type-pubsub decorators):
+You must import it at the first line of your application entry file:

 ```ts
 import 'reflect-metadata';